nextflow-io/website/content/blog/2023/nextflow-with-gbatch.md

 Files can also be uploaded directly to Google Cloud Storage, or downloaded directly from GitHub, depending on your own preferences.

-Use the command below to authenticate the Google Cloud Platform and direct Nextflow to use your account.
+Use the command below to authenticate with Google Cloud Platform.
+Nextflow will use this account by default when you run a pipeline.

 ```bash
 $ gcloud auth application-default login